 A BRIEF HISTORY; THE CONSTANT TRANSFORMATION OF AGRICULTURE

-As one of the Lakes Region's first farms, Timber Hill Farm's history has been defined by agricultural ingenuity and adaptability.
-Timber Hill Farm was founded in the 1780's on the rolling northern side of Meetinghouse Hill - the scenic apex location of Gilford's first meetinghouse, church and other settlement buildings (a few stone foundations are still visible from the road at the top of the hill).
+As one of the Lakes Region's first homestead farms, Timber Hill Farm's relatively short history has been defined by agricultural ingenuity and adaptability.
+The Farm was founded in 1784 on the rolling northern side of Meetinghouse Hill - the scenic apex location of Gilford's first meetinghouse, church and other settlement buildings (a few stone foundations are still visible from the road).

 In 1789 Revolutionary War Lieutenant Philbrick Rand's house was built at the intersection of the hillside road and the road to the lake.
 This house, and son Simon Rand's house directly across the road, still rest on their original foundations.
 The original barn also still sits at the base of the hill - albeit in a new location, across the road, after moving in the late 1800's.